luigiifan/esp32plus/README.md

 > - The Power Expander is only used for output and cannot be used for input (or it will exploded).
 > - Use the recommended resistor value ranging from __330 to 1K__ ohms for a 3mm LED current limiter, or calculate it to perfectly match the specifications.

-***All included files can be used for free and configured freely according to your preference.
-If you need a technical support, contact me via email: luigiifan@student.ppns.ac.id***

 ### III.
 Schematic
 🔗 [Download PDF](https://github.com/user-attachments/files/19268394/esp32_plus.pdf)